ainefernandez/BasesdeDatos/Tarea3Queries.md

 ``
 select nombre, email
 from avenger a
-where email not like '%@%' --Una @ tiene que separar el recipient name del domain or email not like '%.%'--un punto separando el domain del top-level domain (puede haber más puntos)
-or email like '% %'-- no debe tener espacios or email like '%.'--no debe terminar en caracteres especiales or email like '%"_"' or email like '%-' or email like '%^' or email like '%+' or email like '%-^_^%'--no debe haber 2 o más caracteres especiales consecutivos or email like '%..%' or email like '.%' --no debe empezar con caracteres especiales or email like '"_"%' or email like '-%' or email like '+%';
+where email not like '%@%'
+or email not like '%.%'
+or email like '% %'
+or email like '%.'
+or email like '%"_"'
+or email like '%-'
+or email like '%^'
+or email like '%+'
+or email like '%-^_^%'
+or email like '%..%'
+or email like '.%'
+or email like '"_"%'
+or email like '-%'
+or email like '+%';